coredao-org/CoreDAO-Docs/docs/CoreIgnition/FAQs.md

 ### 4. Difference between Core Ignition versus Core Ignition Builder’s incentive program?

-The Core Ignition incentive program rewards loyal users to foster growth in Core Chain’s BTCfi ecosystem.
-In contrast, the Core Ignition Builder’s incentive program rewards developers for creating dApps/projects on the Core Chain.
+The Core Ignition incentive program rewards loyal users to foster growth in Core’s BTCfi ecosystem.
+In contrast, the Core Ignition Builder’s incentive program rewards developers for creating dApps/projects on the Core blockchain.

 ### 5. I don’t have any Bitcoin token (BTC).
 Can I still participate in Core’s BTCfi ecosystem?